qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 If you don't know the app username and password for your email, a detailed instruction is provided below in "Potential Obstacles And Solutions".

-### Step3: combine 1st and 2nd step and test if you can recieve an email!
+### Step3: Combine 1st and 2nd Step and Test If You Can Recieve An Email!
 ```
 def main():
     if check_availability("https://www.drewloholdings.com/apartments-for-rent/rosecliffe-gardens-ii"):